LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

   </div>
   </body>
 </html>

-For each affinity-based network, we created segmentations over a range of ROIs in order to assess performance with scale.
-We then evaluated VoI, ERL, and MCM.

 **Hemi-Brain:** A volume taken from the *Drosophila melanogaster* central brain
 <dt-cite key="scheffer_connectome_2020"></dt-cite>.
 It was imaged with FIBSEM at